Heard Splunk is Expensive? What About $17/user/year?

 Data Retention Only Limited by Disk Space

 Being a big data platform, Splunk can store and search vast amounts of data.
-This means visibility is not cut off after a week, a month or any other arbitrary period of time.
+This means visibility is not cut off after a week, a month, or any other arbitrary time.
 In fact, you can keep the collected data for as long as you like.
 Disk space is the only limiting factor.

 Easy Custom Dashboard Creation